Important: any suspected ordnance must be reported to the police

 Common activities that would take place in a park such as walking, running and cycling are safe within Gunners Park.
 However, activities that are already prohibited in the town’s other parks and open spaces such as metal detecting and digging, would not be permissible for safety reasons.
-These restrictions apply to all areas of Gunners Park, including the parkland managed by Essex Wildlife Trust (see map below for details of the park boundary).
+These restrictions apply to all areas of Gunners Park, including the parkland managed by Essex Wildlife Trust (see map in attachments section of the page for details of the park boundary).

 The coastal defences at Shoebury Garrison have been carried out to the Council’s reasonable satisfaction as required by the Section 106 Agreement.
 The Council recently commissioned an independent assessment by Mott MacDonald (Flood Management Engineers) to confirm its condition.

 Further information in relation to MoD land at Shoeburyness (including details of Prohibited Beaches) can be found on the QinetiQ website.

 Any queries in relation to the above or the attachments can be sent to firstname.lastname@example.org.